-New academic societies can be proposed by completing this application and submitting it to the Office of Faculty Development in McKay 172, or by emailing it to email@example.com.
+New academic societies can be proposed by completing this application and submitting it to the Academic Leadership Office in Kimball 210, or by emailing it to email@example.com.
 If needed, assistance from the Student Representative Council is available to help complete the application.

-The application will be reveiwed by the Office of Faculty Development, the Student Representative Council, the associate dean from the related college, and ultimately aproved or denied by the University Development Council.
+The application will be reviewed by the Academic Leadership Office, the Student Representative Council, the associate dean from the related college, and ultimately approved or denied by the University Student Success Council.

 If approved, the associate dean will work with their dean and the department chair to appoint an advisor.
-The college student representative will work with the new officers and advisors to construct and submit bylaws to the Office of Faculty Development to become officially recognized on the BYU-Idaho Academic Societies website.
+The college student representative will work with the new officers and advisors to construct and submit bylaws to the Academic Leadership Office to become officially recognized on the BYU-Idaho Academic Societies website.